cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/LIME/ResNet.md

 Enter [ResNet](https://pytorch.org/hub/pytorch_vision_resnet/) (Residual Neural Network), an architecture trained on the image classification dataset known as [ImageNet](https://www.image-net.org/).
 ResNet is trained on millions of different images to identify the subjects of a wide range of different classes.
 For the purpose of our project, we chose to use the pretrained model to focus specifically on identifying pictures of cats and dogs (of which we found several thousand images).

 The way LIME works with ResNet is relatively simple: you take an image, resize it to match the specifications (we resized them to be 224x224 squares), transform the image to tensors and normalize.
-The functions we used to transform the images can be seen below:
+The functions we used to transform the images (we referenced this very helpful [PyTorch LIME tutorial](https://github.com/marcotcr/lime/blob/master/doc/notebooks/Tutorial%20-%20images%20-%20Pytorch.ipynb)) can be seen below:

 ```Python
 def get_image(path):